Coursemology/evaluator-samples/README.md

 The exact location of the files containing tests for submissions to the coding exercise is defined by the Makefile.

 ---
+# Makefile

+The Makefile must contain the following make targets.

+1. `prepare`
+2. `compile`
+3. `test`

+These 3 targets will be run by the evaluator in the order shown above.

+A successful evaluation must produce a file named `report.xml`.
+A sample report file is available in the `sample_reports` folder.

+---
 # Python Test samples

 The current test samples are specific to the [evaluator images](https://github.com/Coursemology/evaluator-images/tree/master/python/python3.5) deployed for CS1010S, which uses a [modified fork of python's unit test runner](https://github.com/Coursemology/unittest-xml-reporting/tree/extra-attributes).